pkoretic/csDefault/README.md

 (a great library css3Pie is used for IE)
 all elelemts are made like they should have been made - regular html elements but nicer - no style breaking!

-It started 30.01.2012 and it's It's considered stable!
+It started in 30.01.2012 and it's It's considered stable!
 Still, it's under development regularly!
 If you want to use it download it here from git and add
       &lt;link rel=&quot;stylesheet&quot; type=&quot;text/css&quot; href=&quot;csTransPie/csTransPie.css&quot; /&gt;
       &lt;script type=&quot;text/javascript&quot; src=&quot;http://code.jquery.com/jquery-1.7.1.min.js &quot;&lt;/script&gt;